mauroservienti/milestone.github.io/_posts/update-me-please.md

 ## IT/Ops facilities

 A notification service is not a genuine business service in SOA terminology.
 It's an IT/Ops kind of service that provides facilities to business services in the system.
 In the case of this article, the notification service offers business services a way to deliver notifications.
 To do so, it ships a notifications package that business services can use to interact with it.
-The notifications package is composed of an `INotificationService` interface that looks like the following:
+The notifications package is composed of an `INotificationService` interface that looks like this:

 ```csharp
 interface INotificationService